College Graduate Salaries: Expectations vs. Reality

 The survey reports 38 percent of respondents expected starting salaries of over $60,000 a year, with 17 percent of those expecting to earn over $80,000.
 Thirty-six percent of students expected to make between $40,000 and $60,000 while the remaining 26 percent expected to earn under $40,000 in their first job.

 Average Salary for College Graduates

 Are those salaries a realistic expectation?
-A Korn Ferry study reports that the average salary for college graduates is at an all-time high.
+A Korn Ferry study reports that the average salary for college graduates is flat for 2018, after an all-time high in 2017.
 However, that high might not be what you expected when you started looking for your first job after college.
 If you were one of the students who responded with the highest expectations, it’s going to be a stretch to reach your salary goal.

 Salaries Based on Jobs

 Based on the jobs analyzed by Korn Ferry, the top salaries on the list pay in the mid-60s:

 - Scientist/Researcher: $60,177

 - Engineer: $64,066